cnvr76/Semestral_work_-quiz-_Mysterious-Book/README.md

 + `TriviaAPI_questions.py`: This module contains API function responsible for taking questions from large Trivia database (ABCD and True/False)

-+ `points.txt`: file to which game will add all of the score by the end of the game
++ `points.txt`: file to which game will add all of the score by the end

 ## Conclusion
 Congratulations!
 Now you understand the Mysterious book's codebase and know how to contribute to the project.